 Vanderbilt's Institute for Space and Defense Electronics (ISDE) has an extensive research program studying the potentially damaging effects of radiation on electronics.
 Three years ago, ISDE joined the CubeSat community to develop lower-cost radiation tests for space.
 Since then, the program has consistently grown, positioning Vanderbilt for leadership in the field.
 By sponsoring design projects, ISDE encourages student interest in satellites and expands Vanderbilt's capabilities.
 This year's CubeSat design team integrated an ISDE satellite controller with a new satellite system bus from Tyvak, creating an electrical interface card and a software package for communication.
+We

-We also performed Cesium-137 radiation tests on important components and the satellite system to analyze changes from cumulative radiation exposure.
+CubeSat satellite system bus and computer model of a vibrating frame also performed Cesium-137 radiation tests on important components and the satellite system to analyze changes from cumulative radiation exposure.
 To develop mechanical testing capabilities, the team created software models which simulate random vibration in satellite frames and evaluated the validity of the simulations with a shaker-table.
-Throughout the project, we took steps to decrease learning curves for future CubeSat projects, such as creating circuit board layout tutorials, radiation and mechanical testing procedures, and simulation software.
+Throughout the project, we took steps to decrease learning curves on future CubeSat projects, such as creating circuit board layout tutorials, radiation and mechanical testing procedures, and simulation software.
+Metova Leaderboard TEAM MEMBERS: